 However, if you can contain yourself, roll them in glorious coconut sugar and bake them to perfection!

-1 cup (100 g) blanched almond flour (I highly recommend Kroger Simple Truth brand, HEB brand or Honeyvillle or King Arthur.
+- 1 cup (112g) blanched almond flour (I highly recommend Kroger Simple Truth brand, HEB brand or Honeyvillle or King Arthur.
 Bob's Red Mill is not recommended, as it produces too flat and gritty results)

-1-2 tablespoons of organic coconut palm sugar to roll the cookies in
+- 1-2 tablespoons coconut sugar to roll the cookies in

-Preheat an oven to 375 degrees and line a sheetpan with parchment paper.
+- Preheat an oven to 375°F and line a sheetpan with parchment paper.